Pop Song (David Sylvian song): Background

-"Pop Song" was recorded in London's Marcus Studios at the end of the summer of 1989, with Steve Nye producing.
+"Pop Song" was recorded at London's Marcus Studios at the end of the summer of 1989, with Steve Nye producing.
 "Pop Song" and its B-side "A Brief Conversation Ending in Divorce" were pretty much finished by the time pianist John Taylor came in.

 Japan keyboardist Richard Barbieri said: "David did 'Pop Song' using the extrapolated tunings on the Roland D-50, where you can widen out the octave or bring the octave in.
 We started messing around with something like that on Tin Drum."

-The two instrumental b-sides, "A Brief Conversation Ending In Divorce" and "The Stigma Of Childhood (Kin)" were later appended as bonus tracks on the remastered version of Sylvian's 1985 album Alchemy: An Index of Possibilities.
+The two instrumental B-sides, "A Brief Conversation Ending In Divorce" and "The Stigma Of Childhood (Kin)" were later appended as bonus tracks on the remastered version of Sylvian's 1985 album Alchemy: An Index of Possibilities.

 "The Stigma of Childhood (Kin)" was originally recorded for a dance piece Kin, by Gaby Agis, with set design by Kate Blacker and with music by David Sylvian.
 Kin was premiered at the Almeida Theatre, London 8–13 September 1987.